 Once of the reasons I chose to pursue a language program in Nagoya rather than Tokyo is because I wanted to place myself in a strictly Japanese-speaking environment.
 Tokyo, being the nation's capital city and most popular tourist destination, has plenty of bilingual Japanese citizens and English-speaking tourists.
 Alternatively, Nagoya is a mid-sized city with more opportunities to practice my language skills by virtue of fewer English-speakers.
 There's a lot to learn just from everyday interactions.

-Next week, I plan to go visit Kyoto, the historical capital of Japan.
+In a couple weeks, I plan to go visit Kyoto, the historical capital of Japan.
 Can't wait to see what's in store and can't wait to share it with you guys!